2. Getting your Repository Ready

 2. Select the `flyway.toml` file and click Open.
 In newer versions of Flyway Desktop, it will find your toml file automatically, so this will not be needed.

-3. Don't panic, as mentioned, this error is expected.
-This is simply because we haven’t created the databases to connect to yet.
-Therefore, click on the blue folder icon in the upper right to jump to the files on disk so we can create the necessary databases.
+3. Don't panic, this error is expected.
+This is simply because there are no AutoPilot databases to connect to yet.
+To create these, click on the blue folder icon in the upper right to jump to the files on disk.

 Once you have followed these steps, you will have successfully created your own repository with a Flyway Project in Flyway Desktop.